When a property is for sale

 When a moveable dwelling park is being sold to a new owner

-If the moveable dwelling park is being sold but the moveable dwelling tenancies will continue, the outgoing owner/manager must advise the tenants of the upcoming change of owner/manager.
+If the moveable dwelling park is being sold but the moveable dwelling tenancies will continue, the outgoing property manager/owner must advise the tenants of the upcoming change of property manager/owner.
 This notification is called an Attornment notice.
 More details are available in the Moveable dwelling park closure fact sheet.

 Fast facts - all tenancies

-- The lessor/agent must give the tenant a Notice of lessor's intention to sell premises (Form 10) which must include details of how they plan to market the property.
+- The property manager/owner must give the tenant a Notice of lessor's intention to sell premises (Form 10) which must include details of how they plan to market the property.

 - An open house or on-site auction can only be held if the tenant agrees in writing.

-- If the premises are put up for sale within two months of a tenancy starting and the tenant was not informed that the intention to sell the property at the time of signing the agreement, the tenant has the option of ending the agreement with two weeks’ notice.
-The tenant must give the Intention of notice to leave (Form 13) to the lessor/agent within 2 weeks after the end of the initial 2 month period of the tenancy.
+- If the property is put up for sale within two months of a tenancy starting and the tenant was not informed that the intention to sell the property at the time of signing the agreement, the tenant has the option of ending the agreement with two weeks’ notice.
+The tenant must give the Intention of notice to leave (Form 13) to the property manager/owner within 2 weeks after the end of the initial 2 month period of the tenancy.

-- If the selling agent is different from the agent who manages the property, the selling agent must also give the letting agent a copy of each Entry notice before entering the premises.
+- If the selling agent is different from the agent who manages the property, the selling agent must also give the letting agent a copy of each Entry notice before entering the property.

 - If a property is being repossessed by a financial institution which had not agreed to the property being rented, they can give the tenant 2 months to leave (30 days for rooming accommodation), using a Notice to vacate from mortgagee to tenant (Form 19) or Form R19 for rooming accommodation.
 If they had agreed to it being used as a rental property, they can end a periodic agreement with two months notice, but cannot end a fixed term agreement earlier than the end date unless the tenant agrees.